-With the passage of the FY2020 City of Chicago budget, the City restructured the tax rates imposed.
+As part of the FY2020 budget approval process, the City restructured the tax rates imposed on rideshare providers.
+The new rate structure went into effect January 6, 2020.
 The tax rates now vary depending on whether the vehicle trip is a single occupancy ride or shared ride, the pick-up and drop-off location and the time of day the trip occurs.
 The new rates are \$1.13 per single ride and \$0.53 per shared ride citywide.
 For rides that begin or end within a designated downtown zone between 6:00 a.m. and 10:00 p.m. on weekdays, an additional surcharge of \$1.75 for single rides and \$0.60 for shared rides will be charged.
 The designated downtown zone includes the Loop, River North and as far north as North Avenue, the West Loop, and the South Loop as far south as Roosevelt Road.
 It does not include Navy Pier.
 There is still an additional \$5.00 charge for rides that include a pick-up or drop-off at O'Hare Airport, Midway Airport, McCormick Place or Navy Pier and a \$0.10 fee for each ride performed by a non-handicap accessible vehicle.
+There were several prior changes to the structure and rates of rideshare taxes after it was first implemented in 2015.